 Well, yes…you are paying for us to consider your film, so why…wouldn’t we watch it?
 We are trying to discover incredible films – it’s like the ultimate show and tell.
 How can we do that if we don’t watch your film?

-We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series to exhibit films that we couldn’t find a place for in our annual lineup.
+We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series (called Dispatches from the Underground) to exhibit films that we couldn’t find a place for in our annual lineup.
+All films submitted to BUFF are also considered for Dispatches programming.

 Who is watching the films, an anonymous panel of screeners?